top of page

 Full-Scale Sounding Rockets

 The Georgia Tech Experimental Rocketry project is the Ramblin' Rocket Club's initiative to design, build, and launch the first student-led 2-stage rocket to the Kármán Line.
-Boasting over 50 active members and 4 major launches, GTXR is a great pathway for any aspiring student looking to get real engineering experience on a developed project team.
+Boasting over 100 active members and 7 major launches, GTXR is a great pathway for any aspiring student looking to get hands-on engineering experience on a developed project team.

 IMG_5954.JPG